elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Object.fromEntries method transforms a list of key-value (Map Object) pairs into an object.
-Object.entries extracts the entries that we can place on a Map.</div><br />
+  <div><strong>Interview Response:</strong> Object.entries() returns an array of key-value pairs from an object, which can be used to create a new Map, while Object.fromEntries() creates an object from an array of key-value pairs, which can be converted to a Map.</div><br />
   <div><strong>Technical Response:</strong> If we have a plain object, and we would like to create a Map from it, then we can use the built-in method Object.entries(obj) that returns an array of key/value pairs for an object exactly in that format.
 The Object.fromEntries() method transforms a list of key-value (Map Object) pairs into an object.
 So, both have conversion components that are the opposite of one another.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> Object.fromEntries();<br /><br />